6 design hotspots to explore in Brussels

 Nina Bodenhorst welcomes you in her downtown Brussels atelier and shop where she creates original leather bags and wallets made from hides sourced from a local tannery.
 She also produces unusual items including menu holders, leather aprons and place mats for Brussels restaurants.
 Drop in during Design September to find out more.

-More hidden secrets of Brussels?
+More hidden Brussels?

 3) Atelier Jespers